OXIO Recognized With Frost & Sullivan's 2025 Global Telecom-As-A-Service Transformational Innovation Leadership Recognition For Redefining Connectivity Through Cloud-Native Innovation

 Recognized for its cloud-native Telecom-as-a-Service (TaaS) platform and core network, OXIO leads digital transformation and customer-centric innovation in the global telecommunications industry

-SAN ANTONIO, TX. – July, 29, 2025 – Frost & Sullivan is pleased to announce that OXIO has been named the 2025 global Telecom-as-a-Service transformational innovation leader in the telecommunications industry for its outstanding achievements in cloud-native innovation, programmable connectivity, and customer enablement.
+SAN ANTONIO, July 29, 2025 /PRNewswire/ -- Frost & Sullivan is pleased to announce that OXIO has been named the 2025 global Telecom-as-a-Service transformational innovation leader in the telecommunications industry for its outstanding achievements in cloud-native innovation, programmable connectivity, and customer enablement.
 This recognition highlights OXIO's consistent leadership in driving measurable outcomes for MVNOs, strengthening its market position, and delivering customer-centric innovation in the evolving embeddable connectivity competitive landscape.

 Guided by a long-term growth strategy focused on digital innovation, strategic technology integration, and customer partnerships, OXIO has shown its ability to adapt and lead in a rapidly evolving landscape.
 The company's strategic agility and sustained investment in programmable infrastructure and scalable platforms have enabled it to extend its impact across global markets.